An inflation gauge tracked by the Federal Reserve falls to its lowest point in 2 years

 The inflation index showed that prices rose 3.8% in May from 12 months earlier, down sharply from a 4.4% year-over-year surge in April.
 And from April to May, prices ticked up just 0.1%.

 Still, last month’s progress in easing overall inflation was tempered by an elevated reading of “core” prices, a category that excludes volatile food and energy costs.
-That underscored the Fed’s belief that it will need to keep raising interest rates to conquer high inflation.
+The increase underscored the Fed’s belief that it will need to keep raising interest rates to conquer high inflation.

 Core prices rose 4.6% in May from a year earlier, down slightly from the annual increase of 4.7% in April.
 It was the fifth straight month that the core figure was either 4.6% or 4.7% — a sign that the Fed’s streak of 10 rate hikes over the past 15 months hasn’t subdued all categories of prices.
 From April to May, core prices increased 0.3%, a pace that, if it lasts, would keep inflation well above the Fed’s 2% target.

+Housing costs keep rising and fueling overall inflation, with rents increasing 0.5% from April to May and 8.7% over the past year.

+Friday’s government report also showed that Americans’ incomes rose a solid 0.4% from April to May, outpacing inflation and providing more fuel for future spending.

-Friday’s government report arrives two days after Chair Jerome Powell said the Fed was prepared to keep interest rates at their peak for an extended period to tame the still-rising prices that have shrunk Americans’ inflation-adjusted paychecks and disrupted businesses.
+The report arrives two days after Chair Jerome Powell said the Fed was prepared to keep interest rates at their peak for an extended period to tame the still-rising prices that have shrunk Americans’ inflation-adjusted paychecks and disrupted businesses.
 The Fed’s policymakers, as a group, envision two additional rate hikes this year.

 “The bottom line is that (interest rate) policy hasn’t been restrictive enough for long enough,” Powell said in his remarks at an international forum in Sintra, Portugal.
 He reiterated his view that prices for services, such as restaurant meals, hotel rooms and health care, are still rising too fast, driven in part by the need of many companies to raise pay to attract and keep workers.

+Inflation has also eased in the 20 countries that use the euro, according to a separate report released Friday.
+Prices rose 5.5% in June compared with a year ago, down from 6.1% in May.
+But as in the United States, core inflation has proved more stubborn: It ticked up from 5.3% to 5.4%.

+European Central Bank President Christine Lagarde and Bank of England Governor Andrew Bailey, along with Powell, warned in remarks at the Sintra conference that they, too, will keep raising borrowing costs to fight high inflation.

-The inflation gauge that was issued Friday, called the personal consumption expenditures price index, is separate from the government’s better-known consumer price index.
+The U.S. inflation gauge that was issued Friday, called the personal consumption expenditures price index, is separate from the government’s better-known consumer price index.
 The government reported earlier this month that the CPI rose 4% in May from 12 months earlier.

 Since inflation began surging after the pandemic recession, the PCE index has tended to show lower inflation than CPI.
 In part, that was because rents, which were among the biggest inflation drivers, carry twice the weight in the CPI that they do in the PCE.
-In addition, the PCE index seeks to account for changes in how people shop when inflation jumps.
-As a result, it can capture emerging trends — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.
+In addition, the PCE index seeks to account for changes in how people shop when inflation jumps — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.

 Beginning with its first hike in March 2022, the Fed has lifted its benchmark interest rate to about 5.1%, its highest level in 16 years, before forgoing a hike at its most recent meeting earlier this month.